Tencent/Hippy/docs/en-us/hippy-vue/native-event.md

 # Event Trigger

-If you need to send events manually, you can trigger through `app.$`.
+If you need to send events manually, you can call through `app.$`.

 ```js
 const app = getApp();